-In this CPR & First-Aid Certification Course you'll learn how to perform CPR, how to use an AED and how to properly apply First-Aid.
+In this Healthcare (HCP) - Basic Life Support (BLS) Certification Course you'll learn how to perform CPR and how to use an Automated External Defibrillator (AED).
+You'll also learn how to apply First-Aid and you'll learn about Bloodborne Pathogens.